Best Solar Charger For Backpacking Adventures

 Honorable Mention

-The Nekteck 21W hits that perfect sweet spot for a backpacking solar-powered charger, providing enough power to keep essential devices charged for a multi-day hiking trip combined with lightweight portability.
-It weighs just 18 oz. and folds up to a compact 6.3 x 11 x 1 inch in size.
+The Nekteck 21W deserves a mention on our list for hitting the perfect sweet spot for a backpacking solar-powered charger.
+It provides enough power to keep essential devices charged for a multi-day hiking trip whilst weighing only 18 oz. and folding to a compact 6.3 x 11 x 1 inch.

 It comprises three solar panels made by SunPower with a 21%-24% power conversion efficiency rate, which is comparable to or better than similar portable products.
 It boasts dual USB ports so you can charge two devices simultaneously.